-- Read Chapters 1 and 2 in the text, Everyday encounters: An introduction to interpersonal communications. - Read this course outline and prepare to discuss in class. - Prepare to write a test on the assigned reading.
+- 1. Read this course outline and prepare to discuss in class. - 2.
+Read Chapters 1 & 2 in the text. - 3.
+Prepare for a test based on the assigned readings.

 Evaluation - Assessment of Student Performance:

 The final grade in the course will be based on the following elements.
 Wherever possible facilitators will use rubrics to assess your performance and offer feedback.